Emergency Dentistry Powell

 Immediate Care for Powell Smiles in Need

 If you ever require urgent dental care because of a knocked-out tooth or painful toothache, don’t waste your time waiting at the ER!
-Instead, just give Powell Dental Group a call, and our team will work to see you as soon as possible so we can relieve your pain and fix your problem right away.
-We have the experience, equipment, and expertise to deal with serious dental problems you won’t find at your typical ER, and better yet, we won’t make you wait to receive necessary care either.
+Instead, just give us a call, and our team will work to see you as soon as possible so we can relieve your pain and fix your problem right away.

 Why Choose Powell Dental Group for Emergency Dentistry?

-Problems like broken and knocked-out teeth can occur in the blink of an eye, while a severe toothache may take months to develop.
-In other words, all dental emergencies are a bit different, but no matter the situation, Powell Dental Group should be your first call.
+All dental emergencies are a little bit different, but no matter the situation, Powell Dental Group should be your first call.
 Seeking out professional care is paramount to limiting any pain or damage.
 Plus, our team can give you helpful first-aid tips you can use before you’re able to reach our office, including:

 How to Prevent Dental Emergencies